 - a.
-No internal audit was conducted during the financial year. - b.
-Due to default in repayment of Bank Loan by the company, the credit facilities given by the Bank has been classified as Non-Performing Assets(NPA). - c.
-An enquiry has been initiated by SFIO and CBI in relation to credit facilities from Bank and affairs of the company.
+Due to default in repayment of Bank Loan by the Company, the credit facilities from banks became Non Performance account during the previous year and forensic audit has been carried for the working of the Company and interest has not been provided since August 2018 being NPA. - b.
+An enquiry has been initiated by SFIO and CBI in relation to credit facilities from Bank and affairs of the Company. - c.
+The net worth of the company has been fully eroded and there was no business operation reported during the financial year.